scanner-research/esper-tv/README.md

 ## Using Tableau
-Follow the instructions in [Accessing the cloud database](https://github.com/scanner-research/esper#accessing-the-cloud-database) to get the cloud proxy running.
+Follow the instructions in [Accessing the cloud database](https://github.com/scanner-research/esper#accessing-the-cloud-database) to get the cloud proxy running on your laptop.
 Then download the Esper workbook with:

 ```
 gsutil cp gs://esper/Esper.twb .